Jbleezy/BO1-Reimagined/README.md

 * Fixed animation bug when switching weapons with the clip being empty

 ### Spectre
 * Unupgraded: increased stock ammo from 120 to 240
-* Upgraded: increased stock ammo
+* Upgraded: increased stock ammo from 225 360

 ### Wonder Weapons
 #### Baby Gun